 Smoking occurs at an even lower temperature than barbecue, to ensure the smoky flavor infuses the meat as well as cooking it all the way through.
 You'll want your grill to be between 125 and 175 F to smoke food; any hotter and the outer parts of the meat will cook too soon, forming a barrier the smoke can't cross.

 Cooking at this temperature means that cooking times of 24 hours are not unusual.
 Of the three methods, smoking is the one that requires the most expertise.
-But if you start with simple grilling and work your way to more complex large-scale barbecue, you may eventually want to try your hand at smoking.
-Here's a good place to start.
+But if you start with simple grilling and work your way to a more complex large-scale barbecue, you may eventually want to try your hand at smoking.